jimishol/Pioneerspacesim_trading_economy/README.md

 Pleasy avoid harsh comments, if you disagree with my writtings.
 I hope for me to have a few more healthy years, i have no time to improve myself, so let me rest in peace.

 Thank you.

+In doc folder there are all the files i used for the creation of pdf article.
+I took no care to comment them.
+I hope anyone who will try to use them will eventually recognize the connection with my article.
+The files that are mentioned by the article are accurate.
+Other files were temporary auxiliary files, heavily edited, that helped me during the creation of the article.
+Anyway, i upload all for the sake of completeness.